AeloveRim/TahrovinGrit/README.md

 -  Daedric Bitchs : Optional followers
 -  Additemmenu : Lets you add items as you wish
 -  Strafing Nerf : Reduces your speed when going backwards or strafing to the side, making it a bit harder to avoid attacks and run circles around your enemies
+-  Subtitles VR : Allows you to have multiple subtitles displayed at once.
+Can get a bit janky, but useful when you have a lot of followers.

 # Mod Setup

 ### *THIS STEP IS IMPORTANT!
 IF YOU DO NOT DO THIS STEP, YOUR GAME WILL NOT FUNCTION CORRECTLY!*